CMeeg/gridsome-source-kentico-kontent/README.md

 module.exports = PostSeriesContentItem;
 ```

-> When you are inside an instance function such as `addFields` you also have access to all of the properties of a regular `ContentItem` such as `this.system` and `this.elements` should you need them.
+> When you are inside an instance function such as `addFields` you also have access to all of the properties of a regular `ContentItem` such as `this.system` and `this._raw.elements` should you need them.

 #### Custom Rich Text and Link resolvers

-`GridsomeContentItem` uses custom [richTextResolver](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#globally) and [linkResolver](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#resolving-url-slugs-globally) functions to aid in the approach for [rendering Rich Text fields](#rendering-rich-text-fields), but if you decide to [opt out](#opting-out-of-this-approach) of that approach you may want to provide your own resolver functions.
+`GridsomeContentItem` uses custom [richTextResolver](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#globally) and [urlSlugResolver](https://github.com/Kentico/kentico-kontent-js/blob/delivery%406.2.0/packages/delivery/DOCS.md#resolving-url-slugs-globally) functions to aid in the approach for [rendering Rich Text fields](#rendering-rich-text-fields), but if you decide to [opt out](#opting-out-of-this-approach) of that approach you may want to provide your own resolver functions.

 You can do so like this: